sigmaister/copy_CollapsOS/README.md

 * `recipes`: collection of recipes that assemble parts together on a specific machine.
 * `doc`: User guide for when you've successfully installed Collapse OS.
 * `tools`: Tools for working with Collapse OS from "modern" environments.
-Mostly development tools, but also contains emulated zasm, which is necessary to build Collapse OS from a non-Collapse OS machine.
+For example, tools for facilitating data upload to a Collapse OS machine through a serial port.
+* `emul`: Emulated applications, such as zasm and the shell.
 * `tests`: Automated test suite for the whole project.

 ## Status